 Think about it.

-One of the first, few places a new mom will go with her warm snuggly baby – is a doctor’s office.
-And, if she’s struggled at all on which formula to offer him, this is where she’ll ask for help.
+One of the first, few places a new mom will go with her snuggly, new baby – is a doctor’s office.
+And, if she’s struggled with which formula to offer, this is where she’ll ask for help.